Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.
 There are a number of panels that include the ATM gene affected in ataxia telangiectasia.
 Where there is developmental delay or intellectual disability, paediatricians may request:

 • R29 Intellectual disability: to investigate chromosomal and single-gene causes of developmental delay or intellectual disability.
-This includes microarray and a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability.
+This is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability.

 • Several other test options are available for a suspicion of ataxia telangiectasia or related disorders, though requesting them may require a paediatric subspecialist (such as paediatric neurology) or alternative specialty (such as dermatology or immunology), or a discussion with clinical genetics.
 These other test options include:

-• R295 Ataxia telangiectasia (mutation testing): To be considered if there is a confirmed clinical diagnosis of ataxia telangiectasia requiring direct gene testing.
+• R295 Ataxia telangiectasia – variant testing: To be considered if there is a confirmed clinical diagnosis of ataxia telangiectasia requiring direct gene testing.
 This option involves single gene sequencing.

-• R55 Hereditary ataxia and cerebellar anomalies (childhood onset): This investigates unexplained hereditary ataxia with onset in childhood.
+• R55 Hereditary ataxia with onset in childhood: This investigates unexplained hereditary ataxia with onset in childhood.
 It includes short tandem repeat (STR) testing and a WGS panel.

 • R57 Childhood onset dystonia, chorea or related movement disorder: This investigates dystonia, chorea and/or movement disorder.
 It includes STR testing and a WGS panel.